 This course is taught by a chemistry professor.
 It's hosted in a room with a poster featuring the chemical compound for caffeine on the wall behind the coffee machine.
 But there's more discussion of Michael Jordan's practice habits and having "a-ha" moments in the shower than there is about chemistry.

-“We started the class because we realized that, actually, the core of graduate education is developing people's creativity,” said Fraser Fleming, PhD, head of the chemistry department in the College of Arts and Sciences.
-“But in graduate education, I've never heard of anybody talking about creativity directly unless it’s part of their research.”
+Fraser Fleming, PhD, head of the chemistry department in the College of Arts and Sciences, teaches the course.
+"We started the class because we realized that, actually, the core of graduate education is developing people's creativity," says Fleming.
+"But in graduate education, I've never heard of anybody talking about creativity directly unless it's part of their research."

 Fleming started the class alongside social psychologist Paul Gondek, PhD, an adjunct teaching professor in both the College of Arts and Sciences and the LeBow College of Business — a partnership itself connected to the classes' additional aim of giving graduate students exposure to working in interdisciplinary teams.